rjhilario/python-venv/README.md

 Please see sample requirements.txt file.
 It really depends on your project as to whatever package for pip you need.
-You need to install them so you can properly run python codes.
+You need to install them so you can properly run python codes/scripts.

-pip install -r requirements.txt
+`pip install -r requirements.txt`

 This would largely depend on what kind of project you are working on.